kengz/SLM-Lab/README.md

     - N-step returns as advantage
     - GAE (Generalized Advantage Estimate) as advantage
 - PPO (Proximal Policy Optimization)
-    - extension of A3C with PPO loss function
+    - extension of A2C with PPO loss function
+- SIL (Self-Imitation Learning)
+    - extension of A2C with off-policy training on custom loss

 **Value-based:**
 - SARSA